decentralized-identity/ion/docker/README.md

 ```

 # Building a Multi-Platform ION Image
 For developers only.
 Ignore this section if you looking to just run an ION node using docker.
+If you don't care about multi-platform support, ignore rest of this section, just run:

+  `docker build -t <repository>:<tag> -f dockerfile ../`

+  e.g. `docker build -t thehenrytsai/ion:1.0.4 -f dockerfile ../`

 ## Prerequisites